This page contains everything you need to know about applying for our Undergraduate BA Practical Filmmaking courses.

 If you need more information visit the UCAS Tariff Table.

 In the event that UCAS applications are not satisfactory, the admissions team may request further evidence to support their suitability, such as portfolio work.

 Applicants who are from the EU, NON-EU or 21 years old or over

 If you are from the EU, an international student from a NON-EU country or a mature student (21 years old or over at the start of the course) MetFilm School welcomes direct applications.
-The easiest wat is to apply online or you can download the undergraduate application form here.
-To apply online, see below for our courses:

 If you are an international student, applicants should check that the qualifications they hold are recognised in the UK.
 UK NARIC is the UK’s national agency responsible for providing qualification information to individuals from outside of the UK who wish to work, study or train within the UK.
 Applicants with overseas qualifications can contact UK NARIC on tel: +44 (0)871 330 7033.
 We recommend applicants who are unsure if their qualifications meet the academic criteria submit their application and we will then be able to make a full assessment.

 We offer a number of incentives to UK, EU and International students to apply early for our courses and show their commitment to joining our school as a preferred choice.
 Our admissions team will be able to provide further details about these incentives.
 Get in touch.

 UCAS Application Dates